 HOLY SHIT!
 He never even got out of bed until eight!
 He could even push it till 08:30 and still make it for nine if he missed the shower and legged it, but what bloody idiot decided to start school at 07:30 for fuck’s sake?

 At least they were out by 2:30 in the afternoon, which was way better than 4.

 Then it had been made clear that students at this school were expected to wear a uniform.
 Okay, no big deal, he'd been wearing school uniforms all his life.
 However, they also pointed out that for all students, including him, hair had to be well off the collar.

-Still irritated by his previous educators, his mum said she wasn’t surprised and told the lady to cut it short and well off the ears!
+His mum, still irritated by his previous educators, said she wasn’t surprised and told the lady to cut it short and well off the ears!

 However, despite early mornings and draconian hair regulations, Luke had to admit that the school wasn't that bad, and he quickly made friends with kids who seemed in awe of the British kid who used to live near London.

-Here, they almost fell over themselves to welcome him and help him out if needed, and his class size dropped from thirty-three to twenty.
+Here, they almost fell over themselves to welcome him and help him out if needed.
+His class size also dropped from thirty-three to twenty.
 It was actually surprisingly nice.

 Gradually it all grew on him.

-One day, he realized he quite liked his life here; the people, the house, the friends, the school, the lifestyle, cable TV...even the weather!
+One day, he realized he quite liked his life there; the people, the house, the friends, the school, the lifestyle, cable TV...even the weather was nice!